fogbender/b2b-saaskit/src/content/setup/stripe.md

 1. While developing locally, you can use Stripe's "Test mode" to avoid experimenting with real customers or payments

-1. Locate "Publishable key" and store it with `doppler secrets set STRIPE_KEY`

-1. Locate "Secret key" and store it with `doppler secrets set STRIPE_SECRET_KEY`
+1. Navigate to <a href="https://dashboard.stripe.com/test/apikeys">https://dashboard.stripe.com/test/apikeys</a>, locate "Secret key" and store it with `doppler secrets set STRIPE_SECRET_KEY`

 1. Create a product of type "subscription" and store its API ID with `doppler secrets set STRIPE_PRICE_ID`